layekmia/Services-share-application/README.md

 # ServiSphere - Service Booking Platform

-ServiSphere is a full-stack web application where users can explore and book a variety of home services such as cleaning, plumbing, electrical, and more.
-Service providers can list their services, manage bookings, and update service statuses.
-The platform is responsive, user-friendly, and supports authentication and authorization with Firebase.
+ServiSphere is a full-stack web app for booking home services like cleaning, plumbing, and electrical.
+It includes service listing, booking management, and secure authentication using Firebase and JWT, all within a responsive modern UI.

 ## 🌐 Live Preview